 Yes, you can – please note that it is essential that a group booking is made in advance using the form provided on the Group Visits page.

-During the opening season, Althorp is open to the public from 11am to 5pm, with last admission to the House at 3pm, and to the Stables and Grounds at 4pm.
+During the opening season, Althorp is open to the public from 12 midday to 5pm, with last admission to the House at 3pm, and to the Stables and Grounds at 4pm.

-For your safety and security, bag searches may be in operation.
+Yes you may.
+For your safety and security, bag searches are in operation.

 Yes.
 Please visit our Places to Stay page.